opendilab/DI-engine-docs/source/faq/index.rst

         )
     )

-Q5: How to adjust the learning rate?
+Q5: How to adjust the learning rate
 **************************************************

 :A5: